Issue Area

 Overview

-In order to avoid the worst effects of climate change, we must completely end fossil fuel use and production.
-But as we transition off of fossil fuels, it is critical that the workers and communities who have powered our nation for so long do not get abandoned.
+To advance climate justice through a just transition, state legislation needs to identify and center environmental justice communities, build an inclusive economy, support community-driven solutions, require local pollution reductions, and facilitate a just transition.
+As we transition off of fossil fuels, it is critical that the workers and communities who have powered our nation for so long do not get abandoned.
 A just transition to a clean energy future requires self-determination and support for those transitioning out of the fossil fuel industry.
-It is also critical that the clean energy sector not repeat the mistakes of the past, and so a just transition involves equitable policy design to ensure that clean energy jobs are high-quality jobs that are accessible to all.
+It is also critical that the clean energy sector does not repeat the mistakes of the past, and so a just transition involves equitable policy design to ensure that clean energy jobs are high-quality jobs that are accessible to all.

 Key Facts